Factom-Asset-Tokens/FAT/fatips/x.md

 ## Implementation

-The implementations must be completed before any FATIP is given status "Final", but it need not be completed before the FATIP is accepted.
-While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.
+The implementations must be completed before any FATIP is given status "Final", but it need not be completed before the FATIP is given status "Accepted".
+While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of standard details.

 ## Copyright